-Gnuplot iostream interfaceThis interface allows gnuplot to be controlled from C++ and is designed to be the lowest hanging fruit.
+This interface allows gnuplot to be controlled from C++ and is designed to be the lowest hanging fruit.
 In other words, if you know how gnuplot works it should only take 30 seconds to learn this library.
 Basically it is just an iostream pipe to gnuplot with some extra functions for pushing data arrays and getting mouse clicks.
-Data sources include STL containers (eg. vector or map) and one or two dimensional Blitz++ arrays (of scalars or TinyVectors).
-Support for other data sources should be easy to add.
+Data sources include STL containers (eg. vector), Blitz++, and armadillo.
+You can use nested data types like std::vector<std::vector<std::pair<double, double>>> (as well as even more exotic types).
+Support for custom data types is possible.

-To retrieve the source code from GIT:
+To retrieve the source code from git:

-git clone git://gitorious.org/gnuplot-iostream/gnuplot-iostream.git Synopsis#include <map>
+git clone https://github.com/dstahlke/gnuplot-iostream.git

 #include <vector>

-#include <math.h>
+#include <cmath>

 #include "gnuplot-iostream.h"